nikic/nikic.github.com/_posts/2012-02-02-Pointer-magic-for-efficient-dynamic-value-representations.markdown

 Storing integers in the pointer
 -------------------------------

 JavaScript does not have an integer type per se, it only has IEEE 754 doubles.
-Still people mainly work with small integral numbers (think of loops, array indexes, etc).
+Still, people mainly work with small integral numbers (think of loops, array indexes, etc).
 Thus it makes sense to store those small integers in a real integer variable instead of a double, because many operations are much faster this way.
 That's also the reason why in the `Value` class above I have a distinct int32 type and not just a double type.

-Especially for integers the above `Value` approach seems like overkill.
-One has to allocate 16 bytes of memory (+ overhead) and has to maintain a pointer, just to store 4 bytes of data.
-That's inefficient both in terms of memory and performance.
+Especially for integers the above `Value` approach seems like overkill: The 16 byte `Value` structure only stores 4 bytes of actual data, one byte of type information, and the remaining 11 bytes being padding.

 The solution obviously is to use something similar to the tagged pointers introduced above.
 You can
 say: "If the last bit of the pointer is 1 then it actually isn't a pointer at all, but it's an integer."

-Here is how a pointer would look:
+Here is how a pointer would look like:

     pppppppp|pppppppp|pppppppp|pppppppp|pppppppp|pppppppp|pppppppp|pppppTT0
     ^- actual pointer                                     two tag bits -^ ^- last bit 0